 Preparing to go

-Pre-departure is designed to help you prepare for your exchange and meet other students and exchange alumni.
+Pre-departure will cover a range of topics, including enrolment, culture shock, and risk management during your time abroad, and is designed to help you prepare for your exchange and meet other students and exchange alumni.

 We will email you more information leading up to your scheduled session.

-You must have faculty approval, with courses approved for cross-credit, prior to exchange.
-Submit at least one completed course approval to 360 International by the deadline (1 June for Semester Two exchanges, 1 November for Semester One exchanges).
+You must have faculty approval, with courses approved for cross-credit, prior to exchange as part of supporting documentation.
+Submit at least one completed course approval to 360 International by the deadline advised.
 You can continue to obtain and submit new course approvals after the deadline as needed.

 If eligible for student loan and/or student allowance support during your exchange, you will need to complete the Overseas Study Application Form for StudyLink.